dylanramos/post-quantum-ransomware/README.md

 ## Documentation

-The [report.pdf](/docs/report.pdf) (redacted in French) located in the `docs` directory provides a detailed explanation of the implementation, including the cryptographic schemes used and the overall architecture of the ransomware.
+The [report.pdf](/docs/report.pdf) (redacted in French) provides a detailed explanation of the implementation, including the cryptographic schemes used and the overall architecture of the ransomware.

 ## Setup